|

 enforcement, paramedics/ambulance, fire protection, snow plowing, street

 maintenance and transit, to keep our residents healthy and safe.”
+“It will be

 an honor to serve as your City Council-Woman!”
 Maureen Auer